bertelschmitt/multistreamYOLO/MultiDetect.md

 MultiDetect.py started as a quick and dirty test-bench to validate multi-stream YOLO, and it (d)evolved into a 2,000+ lines monster that can show multiple YOLO streams on multiple (or one) monitor, it can record video automatically when a desired object is detected, it can even audibly alert the bored operator.

+## The Main process
+The main process launches the Master and Video processes after it has parsed the configuration file.
+It otherwise gets out of the way, except for checking wther all processes are alive and running.
+The demise of a video process will be announced on the master panel.
+A dead master process will cause an immediate shutoff.

 ## The video_process(es)
 Each of the YOLO streams is handled by a completely independent Python process.
 You can launch as many processes as you desire, and as your hardware can stomach.
 The video process is, not surprisingly, called video_process().
 It grabs video frames from a webcam, file, or on-line stream, it runs the video frames through a YOLO model specified by you, it then goes on to display, and optionally store the results in a video file.
 Using the modded YOLO class ([**more on that in its description**](https://github.com/bertelschmitt/multistreamYOLO/blob/master/MultiYOLO.md)), the video_process can use a dedicated GPU as specified in **FLAGS.run_on_gpu**, and/or it will run on a fraction of a GPU as specified in **gpu_memory_fraction**.
 There is no bounds checking.
 The process will crash if the GPU, or the total of claimed GPU memory are out of bounds.
 Be aware that each video_process will initialize and maintain its own copy of the YOLO class, and can require around 2.5 G of main memory each.
 With multiple streams, it can quickly add up.
 MultiDetect.py may crash ignominiously when memory-starved.
 The process will run forever unless stopped by the operator, or if an unrecoverable error occurs.